TheDevHorse/single-responsibility/README.md

 }
 ```

-This allows products to be created without exposing or duplicating instantiation logic across the system.
+This approach allows consistent, centralized creation of product instances without exposing or duplicating instantiation logic throughout the system.

 ---

-##  Strategy Pattern

-##  Strategy Pattern – Each class performs one algorithm
+##  Strategy Pattern – Encapsulated Algorithms

-The `Strategy` pattern is used to define a family of algorithms, encapsulate each one, and make them interchangeable.
-It promotes flexibility by separating the algorithm from the class that uses it.
+The `Strategy` pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+It separates the algorithm from the context in which it’s used, supporting SRP by isolating calculation logic.

-In this project, it's applied to handle discount logic.
-Since discount rules can vary across product types and evolve over time, each rule is placed in its own class. `PriceCalculator` delegates the calculation to the selected strategy — keeping responsibilities isolated and aligned with SRP.
+In this project, it’s applied to discount calculation.
+Since discount rules vary by product type and may evolve independently, each rule is implemented in its own class. `PriceCalculator` delegates the calculation to the selected strategy, keeping concerns well-separated.

-###  SRP in Action
+###  Implementation Overview

-- Each strategy class encapsulates one specific discount rule.
+- Each strategy class encapsulates a **single discount rule.**
 - `PriceCalculator` applies the strategy without knowing its internal logic.
 - New algorithms can be added without modifying existing code.

-###  From the code:
+###  Code Example:

 ```java
 public class ElectronicsDiscountStrategy implements DiscountStrategy {